Skip to navigation Skip to content

 Procedure ends here.

-\\INTERNAL.DEPT.LOCAL\Shared\NAT\SERDELEXCEL\WORKPRODIMP\Operation Blueprint Migration\RDT Release Icons\32w\icon-specialists.png For Service Officers with relevant immunisation override access (Centrelink Air Liaison and Level 3 Policy Helpdesk staff only)
+\\INTERNAL.DEPT.LOCAL\Shared\NAT\SERDELEXCEL\WORKPRODIMP\Operation Blueprint Migration\RDT Release Icons\32w\icon-specialists.png For Service Officers with relevant immunisation override access (Centrelink Air Liaison team and Level 3 Policy Helpdesk staff only)

 Step